construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Robert Marshall is the Safety Director for Eberhard, a roofing, waterproofing, and architectural sheet metal company.
 Before ValleyGuard, his team was dealing with the same mix of problems that wears contractors down fast: break-ins, burglaries, catalytic converter theft, and constant false alarms.

 He reached out to Valley Alarm for a ValleyGuard proposal.
-The team walked the site, showed how the system works, and explained how the A.I. is trained to focus on real threats—like people—while filtering out distractions like birds and other nuisance activity.
-That clarity mattered, because their biggest day-to-day problem wasn’t just theft.
+The team walked the site, showed how the system works, and explained how the AI is trained to focus on real threats like people while filtering out distractions like birds and other nuisance activity.
+That clarity mattered, because their biggest day-to-day problem wasn't just theft.
 It was alarm noise and the sleepless nights that come with it.

 What changed was live intervention.
-When a real intrusion attempt happens, operators can use the on-site speaker to warn the person off in real time.
-In Robert’s words, when ValleyGuard sees someone trying to break in, “they’ll get on the speaker and scare them off.”
+When a real intrusion attempt happens, operators use the on-site speaker to warn the person off in real time.
+In Robert's words, when ValleyGuard sees someone trying to break in, "they'll get on the speaker and scare them off."
 The result: fewer theft incidents, fewer false alarms, and a safer property overall.

-Robert says he’d recommend ValleyGuard to any business dealing with repeated break-ins and theft—especially if you’re tired of paying for security that still leaves gaps.
+Robert says he'd recommend ValleyGuard to any business dealing with repeated break-ins and theft, especially if you're tired of paying for security that still leaves gaps.

 Watch the full video here.